preludeorg/operator-support/tools/vectr/README.md

 Then head to https://localhost:8081 and log in with username=```admin``` and password=```11_ThisIsTheFirstPassword_11```

-> When you launch this image and navigate to https://localhost:8081, you may notice being redirected to https://sravectr.internal:8081/auth/login.
+> You may get redirected to https://sravectr.internal:8081/auth/login when logging in.
 You will need to replace this with https://localhost:8081.

+## Operator integration

+If you have a Professional license, you will see VECTR in the Publisher plugin.
+Enter the absolute path to a new CSV file on your computer to "publish" all attack results to a file you can later import into VECTR.